soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 2) Copy or move the chitin builder that you have downloaded to this new folder.

 3) Open VMD.
 Now you should have the Chitin_Builder menu installed under Extensions/Modeling/Chitin Builder/

+** WARNING FOR MAC USERS **

+Some MAC OS users experience an output writting error when the chitin builder tries to save the output data files.
+This is due to a VMD bug in MAC OS and can be solved very easily by simply opening the Tk console before using the chitin builder.
+To open the Tk console, simply go to the VMD menu and select Extensions - Tk Console.
+Once the Tk console is open you can select the Chitin builder form the VMD Extensions menu (it is also OK to open first the chitin builder and then the Tk console).

 -------------------------------------------
 * **Windows (Manual installation)**